rafaelclaycon/TheLibraryIsOpen/README.md

 - [ ] Let the user cancel the whole download with a single click
 - [ ] Persist the archive between runs nicely
 - [ ] Show user full history of exports and downloads
+- [ ] Keep a big download going in the background

 ### Backlog